pwrlabs/pwrlabs-docs/docs/developers/building-dapps/using-conduit-nodes.md

                 // Checking if there are new blocks to process if effectiveLatestBlock > startingBlock {
-                    // Fetching VM data transactions between the starting block and the effective latest block for a given VM ID txns := rpc.GetVmDataTransactions(startingBlock, effectiveLatestBlock, vmId)
+                    // Fetching VIDA data transactions between the starting block and the effective latest block for a given VIDA ID txns := rpc.GetVmDataTransactions(startingBlock, effectiveLatestBlock, vidaId)
                     // Looping through the transactions fetched from the blockchain for _, txn := range txns {
                         sender := txn.Sender